-Well, this is going to be the last installment in Christopher Nolan’s Batman Universe, unfortunately.
+Unfortunately, this is going to be the last installment in Christopher Nolan’s Batman Universe.
 It’s a bit of a shame, since his movies are just so good, and The Dark Knight Rises looks to be living up to its predecessors thus far.
-I’m a little worried that this movie will make me want another, but there won’t be another, as Christopher Nolan has said, as the trailer feels the need to remind us of.
+I’m a little worried that this movie will make me want another, but there won’t be another, as Christopher Nolan has said, as the trailer feels the need to remind us.

 And though I’m excited for Bane, I think there was about no more than four collective seconds of Christian Bail in the Batman Suit.
 Impressive, considering the movie is about Batman and also considering that the trailer is over two minutes long.

 On a happy note, this will not be in 3D.
-I don’t think I’ve mentioned before how much I hate 3D, simply because movie makers are using it as a cheap gimmick they obviously put no effort into in order to get an extra ten bucks out of the movie goers.
+I don’t think I’ve mentioned before how much I hate 3D, simply because movie makers are using it as a cheap gimmick they obviously put no effort into in order to get an extra ten bucks out of movie goers.
 That, and because I already wear glasses and don’t want another pair over them, and because 3D gives me a headache.
-Avatar is about the only movie I can stand in 3D, because it’s apparent they put a lot of effort into that movie to make it look nice and believable, which doesn’t seem to be the case in a lot of other movies.

 It’s really kinda nice that he’s a director who cares so much about the final product.
 So here’s hoping The Dark Knight Rises will live up to the same standard as his other movies.